tinymce/tinymce-docs/advanced/creating-a-skin.md

 ## Making or editing a skin

-Make sure you have performed the preparation steps above
+Make sure you have performed the preparation steps above.

 ### Overview